The Neverending Story

 The Neverending Story (Die unendliche Geschichte) is a fantasy novel by German writer Michael Ende, published in 1979.
 The first English translation, by Ralph Manheim, was published in 1983.
-It was later adapted into a film series.
+It was later adapted into a film series and a television series.

-Plot summary
+Plot

-The book centres on a boy, Bastian Balthazar Bux, an overweight and strange child who is neglected by his father after the death of Bastian's mother.
+The book centres on a boy, Bastian Balthazar Bux, an imaginative child who is neglected by his father after the death of Bastian's mother.
 While escaping from some bullies, Bastian bursts into the antiquarian book store of Carl Conrad Coreander, where he finds his interest held by a book called The Neverending Story.
 Unable to resist, he steals the book and hides in his school's attic, where he begins to read.

 The story Bastian reads is set in the magical land of Fantastica, a place of wonder ruled by the benevolent and mysterious Childlike Empress.
 A great delegation has come to the Empress to seek her help against a formless entity called "The Nothing".
 The delegates are shocked when the Empress's physician, a centaur named Cairon, informs them that the Empress is ill, and has chosen a boy warrior named Atreyu to find a cure.
-Upon finding Atreyu, Cairon gives him AURYN: a powerful medallion that protects him from all harm.
+Upon finding Atreyu, Cairon gives him AURYN, a powerful amulet that protects him from all harm.
 At the advice of the giant turtle Morla the Aged One, Atreyu sets off in search of an invisible oracle known as Uyulala, who may know the Empress's cure.
 In reaching her, he is aided by a luckdragon named Falkor, whom he rescues from the shapeshifting creature Ygramul the Many.
 By Uyulala, he is told the only thing that can save the Empress is a new name given to her by a human, who can only be found beyond Fantastica's borders.